Mako Robotic partial knee resurfacing is a less invasive solution designed to restore the feeling of a natural knee.

 PARTIAL KNEE RESURFACING WITH MAKOPLASTY®

-The Mako Total Knee application is a knee replacement treatment option designed to relieve the pain caused by joint degeneration due to osteoarthritis.
+The Mako Partial Knee application is a knee replacement treatment option designed to relieve the pain caused by joint degeneration due to osteoarthritis.
 Through CT-based 3D modeling of bone anatomy, surgeons can use the Mako System to create a personalized surgical plan and identify the implant size, orientation and alignment based on each patient’s unique anatomy.
 The Mako System also enables surgeons to virtually modify the surgical plan intra-operatively and assists the surgeon in executing bone resections.

-SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow is an pioneer of Outpatient Joint Replacement.
-He is a cofounder of three North Scottsdale outpatient joint replacement programs that specialize in partial (uni) knee resurfacing.
-He utilizes the MAKOplasty® robot in a surgical technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
+SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow, is an pioneer of Outpatient Joint Replacement.
+Stefan D. Tarlow, MD utilizes the MAKO robot technology in a surgical technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
 The robotic-arm assisted, minimally invasive procedure is performed through a small incision.
 In most cases there is a faster, less painful recovery than traditional joint replacement surgery.
 Many patients are back on their feet in just days.
 Consider this: the best surgical outcomes are in unicompartmental knee patients.
 Uni patients have a higher satisfaction score, lower chance of infection, stroke, heart attack, blood transfusion, blood clot and lower death rate compared to total knee replacement patients.

 Mako is changing the way joint replacement surgeries are performed by providing each patient with a personalized surgical experience based on their specific diagnosis and anatomy.
 The virtual 3D model and the Mako Robotic System allows surgeons to create each patient’s surgical plan in the operating room.
 During surgery, the surgeon validates that plan and makes any necessary adjustments to optimize implant fit.
 The surgeon then guides the robotic-arm to execute that plan.
 Dr. Tarlow is an enthusiastic early adopter of this transformative technology.

 Restoris MCK Partial Knee Implant System is the proprietary implant system designed for use with the Mako Robot for Partial (uni) Knee Replacement.

 PARTIAL KNEE RESURFACING WITH MAKOPLASTY®